 Generally, the tax code stipulates that the best method rule should be used that most accurately measures the arm's length result.
 In any case, the transactions must show some profit on each transfer, since a business will not sell a product willingly at cost, for no profit.

-Generally, the comparable uncontrolled price method will be used if a comparison can be made, since it is considered the best method to ascertain an at-arm's-length transaction involving the same components.
-If that method is not available, then the other methods must be used.
+The comparable uncontrolled price method will be used if a comparison can be made, since it is best at ascertaining an at-arm's-length transaction involving the same components.
+If that method is not available, then the other methods are used.

 Transfer Prices Of Tangible Inventory